Spotlight Interview: Ted Bryant shares The Jesus Method for Tough Conversations

 Ted Bryant, a pastor and author, over the course of time, has studied the scriptures and learned how to navigate some of the urgent conversations of the day with what he calls the Jesus method.
 He brings forward the way Jesus approached tough conversations in his book The Jesus Method.

-This is an edited excerpt of an interview from Mornings with Carmen.
+This is an edited excerpt.
 To hear the entire interview, listen online at MyFaithRadio.com, on the My Faith Radio App or wherever you get podcasts.

 Spotify | Apple